Discrete versions of the transport equation and the Shepp-Olkin conjecture: Shepp--Olkin interpolation as a constant velocity path

 with corresponding notation for $D_k$, $D_k^{(i,j)}$ and so on.

-We now show how the Shepp--Olkin problem can be viewed in the framework we introduced in Section 3.
-To be specific, if each derivative $p_i'$ is positive the Shepp--Olkin interpolation is a constant speed path with speed $v$ in the sense of Definition \ref{def:modtransp}.
-That is: \begin{proposition} If all the $p_i' \geq 0$, then the probability mass function defined by the Shepp--Olkin interpolation satisfies a modified transport equation:
+We now show how the Shepp--Olkin problem can be viewed in the framework we introduced in Section~\ref{sec:discrete}.
+To be specific, if each derivative $p_i'$ is positive, the Shepp--Olkin interpolation is a constant velocity path with velocity $v$ in the sense of Definition~\ref {def:modtransp}.
+That is: